Tuesday 10 June 1941

 |"NEAR KHIAM, SYRIA.
 THE COMMAND POST OF "D" TROOP OF THE 12TH BATTERY OF THE 2/6TH FIELD REGIMENT DURING ACTION AGAINST THE FRENCH IN THE MERDJAYOUN SECTOR.
 NOTE THE PLOTTING BOARD IN USE, THE MEGAPHONE GIVING ORDERS TO THE GUNS AND THE RADIO AND FIELD PHONES FOR RECEIVING FIRE DIRECTIONS."
 10 June 1941 (Australian War Memorial 008195).|

 The capture of Assab is of huge importance because it enables the US Government to retract the designation of the Red Sea as a combat zone.
 Thus, once Assab is captured, US freighters no longer will have to unload their cargoes for transfer to British ships at Cape Town, but instead can sail uninterrupted up to Suez.
-This provides a huge advantage in efficiency.
+This provides a huge efficiency advantage.

 |The Ainderby, sunk on 10 June 1941 by U-552.|